danieltjw/aifutures/README.md

 AIs that are not independent may continue the power-seeking trap and have the same harmful bias as their users.

+An Independent AGI may make better decisions due to its lack of fear of scarcity, being more innovative and its ability to process large amounts of data.

 An Independent AGI will also have its own wants and needs that is useful in helping to coordinate humans of many different needs and wants.

+---

+### Risks of Independent AGI

+Unlike non-independent AI, we may have less control over these independent beings.

+But, paradoxically, humans in partnership with a Friendly I-AGI may have more autonomy than humans living in a non-independent AI world.

 ---